HantangFXW/homework-1/Readme.md

 ## Step 3- Check initial Colab Connection

 Run the Colab notebook [mlb.ipynb](mlb.ipynb) and ensure that you get the connection and the number of db tables correctly.
 Make sure that you update the database name, the username and the password.

-Remember that you have to change the initial url to include your name correctly just as you did in assignment 0.
-Then go ahead and click on **open in colab**.
+**Remember that you have to change the initial url to include your name correctly just as you did in assignment 0.
+Then go ahead and click on - open in colab**.

 Note that if the button is not available - or the direct click from github does not work - you can also login to google colab and choose open (from github),  enable private repos and search for your repo in the list and open.